Willie169/Android-Non-Root/README.md

 ### Install SystemUI Tuner
 Install **SystemUI Tuner** (pub: **Zachary Wander**) from Google Play Store: [https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner](https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner).
 ### To Leave Developer Options off When Using Shizuku to Connect to ADB
 Some financial apps may require Developer Options to be off when using them.
-This is the guide about how to turn Developer Options off while still using Shizuku ADB Shell.
+This section is the tutorial about how to turn Developer Options off while still using Shizuku ADB Shell.
 1. Follow the screen instructions of **SystemUI Tuner**.
 2. Run `adb shell` command `pm grant com.zacharee1.systemuituner android.permission.WRITE_SECURE_SETTINGS` (you can do it with **Shizuku** and a terminal such as **Termux** or **aShell**).
 2. Connect to a WiFi.
 You don't need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.